Skin rejuvenation procedure & Recovery process

 What is skin rejuvenation?

 Laser toning is a method performed to bring back the smoothness of the skin and to get rid of the tanning on the face.
 Laser toning helps in rejuvenating and revitalizing the skin.
 The laser works in stimulating the production of collagen which generates new collagen and decreases the lines and wrinkles.
-Laser treatment can help in solving the problem of discoloration, pigmentation, redness, and large pores on the skin.
+Skin Rejuvenation is a laser treatment that can help in solving the problem of discoloration, pigmentation, redness, and large pores on the skin.
 It gives a refreshed appearance, smooth skin texture, an even skin tone, and also reduces the pore size of the skin.

 Skin Rejuvenation can be performed under the following conditions: